-While cost is an important consideration, hobbling around camp after a day in poorly fit, unsupportive boots will make you question why you didn’t just shell out the extra $20 to $50 for a better pair.
+While cost is an important consideration, hobbling around camp after a day in poorly fitting, unsupportive boots will make you question why you didn’t just shell out the extra $20 to $50 for a better pair.

 Now that you’ve got a few pairs in mind, what constitutes the best fit?
-Hikers should experiment with a few different models to get an idea of how each brand sizes their footwear.
+Hikers should experiment with a few different models to get an idea of how each brand sizes its footwear.

 Check each manufacturer’s sizing chart online.
-Measure your feet and match to their guidelines for proper sizing.
+Measure your feet and match your measurements to their guidelines for proper sizing.